mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **DRAWING/RELOADING** Most weapons require a Minor Action to draw or otherwise make ready for combat and a Minor Action to reload once they have run out of ammunition.
 If a weapon requires a longer time for either, this will be noted in its description.

 **MOVEMENT** The Traveller may move a number of meters up to their Movement score (for humans and most humanoid Travellers, this will be six meters) for each Minor Action.
-Difficult terrain, such as ruins or mud will halve a Traveller’s Movement.
-Being prone will quarter a Traveller’s Movement score.
+Difficult terrain, such as ruins or mud will halve a Traveller's Movement.
+Being prone will quarter a Traveller's Movement score.

 Some aliens and animals have different Movement scores and this will be noted in their descriptions.